dnth/cvat-gradio/README.md

 ## Pulling Dataset from CVAT

-We can use the CVAT SDK to pull the dataset from CVAT.
-The following code snippet shows how to pull the dataset from CVAT:
+We can use the CVAT SDK to pull the dataset from CVAT into a PyTorch `Dataset` object.

 ```python
 from cvat_sdk import make_client